laymonage/slides-student-maintainer/slides.md

 <!--
 So, having been a mentee myself, and also a mentor, here are what I think makes a successful project in a mentorship program.

+!!!

 As a mentee, I cannot stress enough how important it is to have good reading comprehension skills.
 As someone who is new to the project, you'll do a lot of reading to understand what the project is aiming for, and how to get there in the context of the codebase.
 This includes reading the contribution guide, the documentation, the relevant tickets, the discussion in those tickets, and of course, the code itself.

 You also need to be proactive.
 Don't wait for the mentor to tell you what to do next.
 If you have questions, ask them.
 If you are stuck, ask for help.
 If you have ideas, share them.
 Mentors are there to guide you, not to hold your hand the whole time.

 You also need to be open to feedback.
 Mentors will review your code and give you suggestions on how to improve it.
 Don't take it personally.
 It's not about you, or at least usually, it's about the code.
 Learn from the feedback and apply it.

 You also need to be patient.
-Open source is not a sprint, it's a marathon.
+Instead of sprints, in open source it's more of a marathon.
 Things take time.
 Reviews take time.
 Don't rush things, but don't slack off.
-Enjoy the journey.
+And don't turn your Slack off (at least when you're working).
+And, enjoy the journey.

 And finally, you need to be persistent.
 There will be challenges and setbacks.
 You will make mistakes.
 You will face rejections.
 But don't give up.
 Keep trying.
 Keep learning.

 !!!

 As a mentor, it's mainly about being present and supportive.
 Make sure you communicate regularly with your mentee so you can make sure they are on the right track and not blocked.
 Be timely with your reviews so they can keep the momentum going.
 And don't be afraid to give constructive feedback.
 Otherwise, they won't learn.
 But remember to be kind and respectful.

+So, overall, it's pretty obvious.
+But it can be quite a challenge when you're volunteering with limited time.
 -->

 ---